underscoreio/underscoreio/src/html/_posts/2015-05-15-slick-enrichment.md

 - `Some(false)`, explicitly flagged as not important.
 - `Some(true)`, flagged as important.

 You might think we could search for records where `important =!= false`, but that's not the way SQL works.
-In SQL we have to for records where `important IS NULL` or `important = false`:
+In SQL we have to query for records where `important IS NULL` or `important = false`:

 ~~~ scala
 val query = messages.filter(m => m.important.isEmpty || m.important === false)